 SCUMM-8 is a PICO-8 "demake" of the SCUMM engine that powered most of the classic LucasArts adventure games, such as Monkey Island and Maniac Mansion.
 However, it is only (heavily) "inspired" by the SCUMM engine, not a true replica - for that you'll want good ol' SCUMM-VM.

-My plan/hope is to make it possible for anyone to make their own point & click adventure games in PICO-8!
+My plan was to make it possible for anyone to make their own point & click adventure games in PICO-8!

 • Pathfinding for walking